Pomog/ChemTrack-Android/docs/technical_task.md

 - **Description:** The application should support barcode scanning or QR code scanning to streamline the logging process.
 - **User Roles:** All roles (Admin, User, Storekeeper) /*Comment from DV - I have doubts about the above task, it is not so easy to implement and requires of knowlage of some 3rd party applicatons*/
+/*Comment from YP it is not obligatorily and we can scan only digital number like 0000-0/0-000*/

 ### 4.5 Reporting